khushi511/collegedunia/README.md

 # collegedunia-portfolio

-I is a simple portfolio page.
+It is a simple portfolio page.

 To run this project , you must have "NODE" installed on your system.
 If not so, first install "NODE" on your system.